blugnu/unilog/README.md

   log := logger.NewEntry()
   log.Info("logging initialised")

-  // Any logs written by SetupTheFoo() will use the same logger as 'log' if err := foo.SetupTheFoo(); err != nil {
+  // Any logs written by foo.SetupTheFoo() will use the same logger as 'log' if err := foo.SetupTheFoo(); err != nil {
+    // If foo uses go-errorcontext to capture context with errors, the error
+    // will automatically be logged with any enrichment available in the
+    // captured context
     log.FatalError(err)
   }